 The research within the IMPRS-EPPC focusses on many different aspects of physical chemistry, with a particular emphasis on identifiying the elementary process steps that are ultimately responsible for functionality.

-Each university group and FHI department focuses their research efforts on a particular class of systems, scientific questions, and methodologies.
+Each university group and FHI department focusses their research efforts on a particular class of systems, scientific questions, and methodologies.
 Bringing together these different approaches into the overarching concept of the IMPRS-EPPC warrants a universal and interdisciplinary doctoral education program.
 In the following, the different scientific aspects covered by the School, are summarized.

 1.1.1.
 Atomistic Length and Time Scales